-The PARAMETER key also gives access to the built-in Patch Patch Edi Editor.
-Press and hold down the PARAMETER key for one IN In mix second to access this area.
+The PARAMETER key also gives access to the built-in Patch Editor.
+Press and hold down the PARAMETER key for one second to access this area.
 The LED next to the PARAMETER key blinks.
-The Patch Editor allows you to create your own effects from scratch or to customize programs that already exist. ( insert )
+The Patch Editor allows you to create your own effects from scratch or to customize programs that already exist.

-effects from scratch or to customize programs that already exist. $\rightarrow$ See the separate Programmer's Manual for more information on the Patch Editor.

-$\rightarrow$ To change the "hold time," see Miscellaneous Setup Options on page 94.
+- → See the separate Programmer's Manual for more information on the Patch Editor. - → To change the "hold time," see Miscellaneous Setup Options on page 96.

+LEVELS

-LEVELS Press the LEVELS key to access this area.
-Inside you'll find level and Level Meter parameters. → See Controlling Levels on page 47.
+Press the LEVELS key to access this area.
+Inside you'll find level and Level Meter parameters.

+→ See Controlling Levels on page 47.